Children's Swimming Lesson Program

 Question: What do I need to bring to swim lessons?

 Answer: Please ensure your child is wearing a well fitting, comfortable swimsuit.
-Kick boards, noodles, diving rings and other teaching tools are provided.
-Goggles are recommended for Levels 3 –5 or if your child does not feel comfortable opening his or her eyes under the water in all levels.
+Goggles are recommended for Levels 2-5 or if your child does not feel comfortable opening his or her eyes under the water in all levels.
 Don’t forget a towel or robe and some flip-flops for before and after the lesson.
 Swimmers with long hair should tie hair back or wear a swim cap.
-Sunscreen is vital.
+Sunscreen is important.

 Question: What if my child cries or is afraid?